 Does the U.S. Energy Information Administration (EIA) know which companies purchase imported crude oil or gasoline?

-Although EIA cannot identify which companies sell imported gasoline or gasoline refined from imported oil, it does publish data on the companies that import crude oil and refined products.
-However, the fact that a given company imported crude oil or gasoline does not mean that those particular imports will end up being sold to motorists as that company's brand of gasoline.
+Although EIA cannot identify which companies sell imported gasoline or gasoline refined from imported oil, it does publish data on the companies that import petroleum into the United States.
+However, the fact that a given company imported crude oil or gasoline does not mean that those imports will be sold to motorists as that company's brand of gasoline.
 Gasoline from different refineries is often combined for shipment by pipeline, and different companies owning service stations in the same area may be purchasing gasoline at the same bulk terminal.

 2Consumption equals product supplied.